cowprotocol/cow-sdk/README.md

 ## CoW API
 The SDK provides access to the CoW API.
+The CoW API allows you:
+- Post orders
+- Get fee quotes
+- Get order details
+- Get history of orders: i.e. filtering by account, transaction hash, etc.

 For example, you can easily get the last 5 order of a trader:
 ```js